KomodoPlatform/developer-docs/docs/komodo/dPoW-conf.md

 - `"rawconfirmations": 5,`

-### Stage 4: After 12 Blocks are added and when a BTC notarization happens
+### Stage 4: After 12 Blocks are added and when a notarization happens

 - `"confirmations": 12,`